How to Create RSS Feed With 9 Best WordPress RSS Feed Plugins

-Before we get started, I will give a brief introduction about what is RSS feed and the significance of RSS feeds.
+Before we get started, I will give a brief introduction about what is WordPress RSS feed and the significance of WordPress RSS aggregator.

 What is RSS?